Superman: The Man of Steel (2002 video game): Plot

 The story flows out of events outlined in Superman: Y2K, in which futuristic villain Brainiac 13 injected Metropolis with a technological virus.
 Superman was able to prevent it from spreading, but as a result of it, the city was upgraded into a true "City of Tomorrow".
 Huge high-tech buildings soar into the sky while hover cars and the Rail Whale bullet train travel throughout the city.

 As the game begins, Brainiac 13 has decided to return to Metropolis and harvest the technology that is residing in the city.
 This results in massive chaos and danger that Superman must stop.
-The game moves from areas such as the city of Metropolis, orbit above Earth, a deep space asteroid field, the villain Mongul's Warworld, and the infamous Phantom Zone.
+The game moves from areas such as the city of Metropolis, orbit above Earth, a deep space asteroid field, the villain Mongul's Warworld, and the Phantom Zone.
 The story was written by veteran DC Comics writer Scott Peterson, who also co-wrote the story for the later DC Comics video game Batman: Dark Tomorrow.

-Villains in the game include Brainiac 13, Lex Luthor, Mongul, Metallo, Bizarro #1, and Cyborg Superman.
+Villains in the game include Brainiac 13, Lex Luthor, Mongul, Metallo, Bizarro, and Cyborg Superman.